OECD guidelines for multi-national enterprises

 If that country doesn't adhere to the guidelines and doesn't have a NCP, you will need to raise the issue with the NCP of the country where the business is headquartered.

-How we handle complaints relating to the guidelines
+How we handle complaints relating to the guidelines (initial assessment)

 First, we assess if the issue merits further examination.
 All information received from each party is usually shared with the other, unless there is good reason not to.
 Confidentiality between both parties is also expected.